Neuromarketing TED Talk

 Learn What Neuromarketing Is

-In this short video, I present each topic through clear examples of marketing and decision-making.
-I show how science explains the results.
+In this short video, Dr. Wu presents each topic through clear examples of marketing and decision-making.
+He shows how science explains the results.
 You’ll learn how many very successful companies use these new techniques.
 You’ll see familiar examples of Neuromarketing in action.
 You’ll also discover how companies like Amazon use common brain biases to influence customers’ choices.
-I also explain some of the misunderstandings people have about these new marketing techniques.
+He also explains some of the misunderstandings people have about these new marketing techniques.
 You can expect some surprising revelations about how our minds work.

-Understanding the basics of neuromarketing is important to consumers and businesses alike.
+Understanding the basics of Neuromarketing is important to consumers and businesses alike.
 It has the potential to be a real game changer in many ways.
 We all want to make an impact and help others to thrive.
-I finish up the talk by offering a humorous story about how the tiniest, most subtle influences can produce a major impact.
+He finishes up the talk by offering a humorous story about how the tiniest, most subtle influences can produce a major impact.